 The coat of the Morkie is very soft.
-Easy to manage and can have the length to the floor like both breed of the Yorkshire and the Maltese.
-They are hypoallergenic and very low shedding to nothing
+Easy to manage and can have the floor’s length like both breed of the Yorkshire and the Maltese.
+They are hypoallergenic and very low shedding to nothing.

 Color and Markings

-They are fine-boned dogs with a soft, wavy coat that is usually either black and white, black and tan, or apricot in color, though other color combinations are common.
+They are fine-boned dogs with a soft, wavy coat, usually either black and white, black and tan, or apricot, though other color combinations are common.